top of page

 3. Define user requirements

-1. Gather input from teachers, students, and stakeholders to identify the desired features, functionalities, and instructional content that WeCWI should incorporate to meet users' needs effectively.
+1. Gather input from teachers, students, and stakeholders to identify the desired features, functionalities, and instructional content that WeCWI should incorporate to effectively meet users' needs.

 2. Design